How is your email marketing going?

 Mondays are Bad

-Everyone hates Mondays.
-Why?
+Everyone hates Mondays for the most part.
+Why is that?
 Because after a weekend away from work, they face a week filled with tasks for the week, including the emails they ‘left for next week’ on Friday and anything from over the weekend.
 On a Monday, people are most likely to delete any external emails to plan out there week.

 No-one works Weekends